 Texture shows effects like print media, dust, or other textures that affect the entire image.
 The blend mode depends on the desired effect.

 The blend mode controls how the overlay will interact with your base image.
+Exposure X3 and later versions allow blend mode adjustments in the user interface after import.
+Exposure X2 and earlier versions are fixed after import.

 Opacity: This mode requires the imported image to have transparency information.
 Areas where the overlay image is transparent will allow the base image to show through.
-This blend mode requires TIFF or PNG files can contain transparency information.
+This blend mode requires TIFF or PNG files that can contain transparency information.

 Multiply (Darker): The color values for each pixel in the base image are multiplied by the corresponding pixels in the overlay.
 This results in an overall darker image.